 \label{bb:3d_mfr_model}

-The Markov Random Field (MRF) is a probability model, consisting of elements and the neighborhood system describing the relationship between those elements within the MRF.
+The Markov random field (MRF) is a probability model, consisting of elements and the neighborhood system describing the relationship between those elements within the MRF.
 Due to the MRF's local properties and the multi-dimensional features, it is widely used to describe the image properties.
 For low-level MRF models, it is often used to solve the pixel-based problems such as image reconstruction, edge detection and texture synthesis.
 For high-level MRF models, object-based problems such as object detection, tracking and recognition is usually considered.
 Since the uncompressed video decoding is actually similar with typical image reconstruction problem when the video is seen as multiple images, the low-level MRF models are usually applied in the related problems.
 Among these low-level MRF models, the spatial relationship between the image pixels can be described by a kind of two-dimensional (2D) MRF model.

 \cite{ISCD_MRF} is a typical iterative source-channel decoding (ISCD) based on 2D-MRF model which relates a pixel to its spatial neighborhood pixels and models the image as a piecewise continuous surface.
 In \cite{ISCD_MRF}, the frames are decoded by maximizing the {\textit a posteriori} probability of the 2D-MRF configuration in each iteration.
 Furthermore, \cite{3d_mrf} proposes a 3D-MRF model which relates a bit to its spatial neighborhood bits in the same bit-plane as well as its adjacent bits in its temporal neighborhood system.
 The proposed temporal neighborhood system can exploit the temporal redundancy in video sequence well since the temporal redundancy has been a key component in video compression techniques.